A step-by-step guide to preventing lateral movement and stopping breaches in their tracks

 Detecting and Preventing Lateral Movement: A Proactive Stance

-Even with preventive lateral movement measures, it’s crucial to maintain vigilance for any signs of compromise.
+Even with preventive lateral movement cyber security measures, it’s crucial to maintain vigilance for any signs of compromise.
 Here’s how you can detect and halt lateral movement in its tracks.

 Detecting abnormal behaviors in your network is key to identifying and stopping lateral movement.